 The new Incoterms are expected to appear in the last quarter of 2019, simultaneously with the centenary of the International Chamber of Commerce, and will enter into force on January 1, 2020.

-Some of the new issues and changes that are being evaluated to be included in the new edition of the Incoterms 2020 are:
+Some of the new issues and changes that would be evaluated to be included in the new edition of the Incoterms 2020 are:

 Removal of Incoterm FAS